Last updated November 17, 2025

 IMPROPER JOINT WIDTH

-When installing polymeric sand, you should always follow the manufacturer’s recommendations for appropriate joint widths for each product.
+When installing polymeric sand, you should always follow the manufacturer’s recommendations on appropriate joint widths for each product.
 Joints that are more narrow than the recommended minimum run the risk of not enough sand making its way in.
 Joints that are wider than the recommended maximum run the risk of cracks, erosion, and washout due to the product not being able to properly bond.

 The approved joint widths for Alliance polymeric sands are: